patxoca/arv.factory/docs/source/tutorial.rst

    >>> factory_1()["age"]
    2

-Both factories share the same generator.
-If we require independent generators for each factory we can use a callable as the attribute's
+The problem here is that the generator for the ``age`` attribute is created when the metafactory is defined, not when the factories are created, so both ``factory_1`` and ``factory_2`` share the same generator.

-value:
+If we require independent generators for each factory we can use a callable as the attribute's value so that the generator creation is delayed until the factory is created:

 .. doctest::